SB213wcsndm/AAE5303_Final_Qualitative_Report/README.md

 Ai do know which parameters need to be adjusted.

 ### Limitation
-Ai still not that "super" to solve problems directly
+Ai still not that "super" to solve problems directly, it still needed to adjust after several verifications.

 ### Next improvement
 Try use more images, more training times and better pasrameters.